LuiseFreese/PowerApps-EPPC24/README.md

 1. Choosing the right data sources for your apps
 2. Good coding practices
-3. How to create reusable components
+3. How to create a reusable menu
+4. A first look into modern controls
-4. Intro to accessibility and why you need to take care
+5. Intro to accessibility and why you need to take care
-5. How to make apps accessible by design
-6. How to measure accessibility
-7. Using visual hierarchy and layouts to make your applications more accessible and comprehensible
+6. Container, container, container

 ## Prerequisites